chainguard-dev/edu/content/chainguard/administration/iam-organizations/how-to-manage-iam-organizations-in-chainguard.md

 chainctl iam invite create $ORGANIZATION
 ```

 You will be prompted for the scope that the invite code will be granted.
-After selecting the [role bindings](/chainguard/administration/iam-groups/overview-of-enforce-iam-model/#role-bindings), this command will generate both an invite code and an invite link.
+After selecting the [role-bindings](/chainguard/administration/iam-groups/roles-role-bindings), this command will generate both an invite code and an invite link.
 If you ever lose the invite code, you can retrieve a list of active invite codes with the following `chainctl` command:

 ```sh
 chainctl iam invite list